-Recommendation 3: The Port should continue to pursue whether opt-in is an option for biometric entry at Port facilities.
+Recommendation 3: The Port should continue to pursue whether opt-in is an option for biometric entry at Port facilities rather that opt-out, at least for U.S. citizens and certain exempt aliens.
 If not, the Port should design training guidelines to help cruise line employees to educate disembarking passenger about CBP rules regarding opt-out.